WGEM-TV

 WGEM-TV (channel 10) is a television station licensed to Quincy, Illinois, United States, serving the Quincy, Illinois–Hannibal, Missouri–Keokuk, Iowa market as an affiliate of NBC, The CW Plus, and Fox.
-Owned by Gray Television, it is a sister operation to sports radio station WGEM-FM (105.1).
+Owned by Gray Media, it is sister to the company's sole radio property, sports station WGEM-FM (105.1).
 The two stations share studios in the New Tremont Apartments (formerly the Hotel Quincy) on Hampshire Street in downtown Quincy.
 WGEM-TV's transmitter is located east of the city on Cannonball Road near I-172.

 Until August 2, 2021, WGEM-TV served as the flagship television property of founding owner Quincy Media, and was sister to the company's namesake newspaper, The Quincy Herald-Whig.